11 Interesting Things To Do When You Feel Unproductive

 2. Hiking

 Studies have shown the benefits of hiking to the brain.
-It can also have a beneficial effect upon productivity, as hiking allows you to clear your mind of all worries and focus on the present, as well as providing you with exercise to improve physical fitness and stamina.
+It can also have a beneficial effect on productivity, as hiking allows you to clear your mind of worries and focus on the present, and provides exercise to improve physical fitness and stamina.

 3. Painting